How to Make a Tassel Angel Christmas Tree Ornament

 These angels are so adorable!
 They will look beautiful on your Christmas tree.

-And they're perfect gifts to make for family and friends.
+And they're perfect to make as gifts for family and friends.

 Tassel options on Amazon